openeuler-mirror/openEuler-portal/app/en/faq/index.md

 ### 1. What is openEuler?

 The OpenAtom openEuler project, short for openEuler, is an open-source OS project incubated and operated by the OpenAtom Foundation.
-It started as a simple server OS but has now blossomed into a full-blown digital infrastructure OS, supporting server, cloud, edge, and embedded deployments.
+It is a digital infrastructure OS that fits into any server, cloud computing, edge computing, and embedded deployment.
 This Linux distribution is compatible with multiple instruction set architectures and ideal for a wide range of operational technology applications, enabling OT-ICT convergence.

 ### 2. What is the openEuler community like?